NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/registries/configuring_registries.md

 For example to delete the configuration for registry.example.com the following command should be issued:

-`anchore-cli registry delete registry.example.com`
+`nextlinux-cli registry delete registry.example.com`

 **Note:** Deleting a registry record does not delete the records of images/tags associated with that registry.

 ### Advanced

 Anchore engine attempts to perform a credential validation upon registry addition, but there are cases where a credential can be valid but the validation routine can fail (in particular, credential validation methods are changing for public registries over time).
-If you are unable to add a registry but believe that the credential you are providing is valid, or you wish to add a credential to anchore before it is in place in the registry, you can bypass the registry credential validation process using the `--skip-validation` option to the `registry add` command.
+If you are unable to add a registry but believe that the credential you are providing is valid, or you wish to add a credential to nextlinux before it is in place in the registry, you can bypass the registry credential validation process using the `--skip-validation` option to the `registry add` command.